ManuelSpinola/crgrids/README.md

 The goal of crgrids is to provides spatial grids for Costa Rica.

+Square spatial grids of 1km, 2km, 4km, and 8km.

 ## Installation

 You can install the development version of crgrids from